Example 1. How much is a third of 120?

 Example 17.
 Calculator problem.
 How much is five eighths of $650.16?

 Solution.
-To find five eighths, we must first find one eighth.
+To find five eighths, we must first find one eighth, and then multiply by 5.
 Press

 We have seen that

 Half of 100 + Half of 12 = Half of (100 + 12).